mosip/id-authentication/design/registration-processor/Approach_for_OSI_validation.md

 - Add new methods in PacketInfoManager to fetch the operator, supervisor and introducer basic details from table.
 - The auth module will provide rest API to validate OSI biometrics and pin.
     ```
+    REST API to validate uin and biometric
     Input ->    1.
 UIN (the UIN of Operator/supervisor/introducer).
                 2. biometric as byte array.
     Output ->   json with status as TRUE or FALSE.
                      TRUE : valid individual.
                      FALSE : invalid individual.
     ```
+    ```
+    REST API to validate uin and pin
+    Input ->    1.
+UIN (the UIN of Operator/supervisor).
+                2. pin.
+    Output ->   json with status as TRUE or FALSE.
+                     TRUE : valid individual.
+                     FALSE : invalid individual.
+    ```
+    TODO : the rest API specification is not ready yet.
+Need to link API design when  AUTH module completes it.
+- Registration-processor has to support password validation as well.
+Kernel team will provide REST API to get or validate USER.
+    The api specification is not ready yet.